Sonil15/Logistic-Solution/README.md

 # Vehicle Routing Problem (VRP) Solver Using Genetic Algorithm

-This repository offers a comprehensive solution for the **Vehicle Routing Problem (VRP)** by applying a **Genetic Algorithm (GA)** to efficiently optimize delivery routes.
-The objective is to assign delivery points to a fleet of vehicles, all starting and ending at a central depot, minimizing total travel distance while balancing workload across vehicles.
+This repository provides an advanced implementation of the Vehicle Routing Problem (VRP), leveraging a Genetic Algorithm (GA) to optimize delivery routes for a fleet of vehicles operating from a central depot.
+The solution focuses on minimizing total distance traveled and balancing the workload across all vehicles.
 <img width="580" height="455" alt="image" src="https://github.com/user-attachments/assets/1671d47e-e773-48ad-b554-a78967b76f81" />

 ## Features